When Do Kittens Start Eating Food? A Veterinarian Says Sooner Than You Might Think

 She also suggests Royal Canin Mother and Babycat in both wet and dry varieties for neonatal kitten diets (approximately 1–4 months old), and you can ask your vet for additional recommendations.
 Avoid feeding kittens adult cat food or dog food because neither option has the proper formulation to ensure a kitten's healthy growth.

-Set out a few shallow dishes, about one per kitten, close to where the litter is primarily located. ("Kittens can't go too far, so convenience is key," Anthony says.)
+A good place to start: mix warmed kitten wet food (make sure it is not hot) with kitten formula, gradually decreasing the amount of formula mixed in.
+Set out a few shallow dishes, about one per kitten, close to where the litter is primarily located.
+"Kittens can't go too far, so convenience is key," Anthony says.
 How much do you feed a kitten?
 Roughly a tablespoon in each dish is a good start so all littermates have plenty of chances to nosh.

 Momma Cat will model eating behavior by snacking on some of the food and nudging her babies toward it.
 "Since she has such high nutritional needs during lactation, she should have open access to the kitten food as well," Anthony says.
 But don't be surprised if the waddling kitties simply play with—and in!—it for a while.
 Soon, mom will let them know when the nursing window is closed and these new tasty treats are theirs to enjoy.
 This is when you'll need to set out their own litter box, too, as all automatic systems should be fully operational!